Karbovanets/papers/POWCS.md

 The address that receives coinbase reward must be the same that is used in the `reserve proof`.
 This is requred in order to prevent using someone else's reserve proofs for mining.
 To enable validation of this requirement the coinbase transaction's `payment proof` is included into the `Stake`.

+## Option 1, Unlimited

 The same `reserve proof` can be used for unlimited number of blocks.
-But the minimum stake requirement in this case must be significantly higher than in the first proposed 'hot' POWS scheme, where the minumum stake of ~ 5,000 KRB was required for each block.
-Since the reorganisation depth limit in Karbo is 10 blocks, multiplying these figures we came to the proposed minimal stake of 50,000 KRB.
+But the `minimum stake` requirement in this case must be significantly higher than in the first proposed 'hot' POWS scheme, where the minumum stake of ~ 5,000 KRB was required for each block.
+Since the reorganisation depth limit in Karbo is 10 blocks, multiplying these figures we came to the proposed minimal stake of ~ 50,000 KRB.

-This minimum stake can be dymamically adjusted by the current `supply` and `reward` as proposed in POWS [1].
+This `minimum stake` can be dymamically adjusted by the current `supply` and `reward` as proposed in POWS [1].

-Let `B` is a base stake calculated by the current total `supply` and the block `reward`, and `N` is the maximum reorganization depth and a mined money unlock window in Karbo.
-Then minimum `stake` can be expressed as:
+Let `B` is a `base stake` calculated by the current total `supply` and the block `reward`, and `N` is the `maximum reorganization depth` and a `mined money unlock window` in Karbo.
+Then `minimum stake` can be expressed as:

 `S = B × N`

+## Option 2, BPS (Block per stake)

+Alternatively, the `base stake` is used as minimal, and same stake can be used several times in a row under these conditions:

+same `key_image` of the each `ReserveProofEntry` of the block's `stake` can be used in last `N` blocks only `M` times, which is

+`M = A ÷ B`

+where `A` is actual stake, and `B` is base (minimal) stake, `N` is `money unlock window`.

-Alternatively, to impose the requirement to possess a stake for each mined block and preventing the sending coins to another address and reusing them in a `Stake` it is possible to add the requirement that the outputs from in the `reserve proof` can not be used again in a `Stake` for N blocks.
-For this purpose the `key_image` of the each `ReserveProofEntry` can be used.
+To prevent the sending coins immediately after they were used in a block to generate new `reserve proof` and reuse them, it is required that the outputs in the `reserve proof` can only be from transactions older than N blocks.
+This applies to both options.

+## Pros and cons

 The benefit of this approach is the ability of a so-called 'cold stake', i.e. using the 'reserve proofs', generated on air-gapped, secure 'cold wallet'.

 The downside is the blockchain bloat because of the size of the `reserve proofs` included, which can be significantly large.
 This can be addressed by imposing a limit of the maximum `reserve proof` size, i.e. the requirement of the wallet outputs optimization in order to consolidate them into a fewer outputs of larger amount(s).
-When consolidated wallet can generate the `reserve proof` of a size less than 10 KB, this is the proposed limit of a `reserve proof`.
+When consolidated wallet can generate the `reserve proof` of a size well less than 10 KB, and this is the proposed max limit of a `reserve proof` size.

 ## Reference implementation